AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 1. Update the `categories` property of the production client library to be `cq.screens.components.production.`

-   This ensures that the styles are only loaded when in Preview/Production mode.
+   Doing so ensures that the styles are only loaded when in Preview-Production mode.

    ![Properties for /apps/weretail-run/components/content/helloworld/clientlibs/production](assets/2018-04-30_at_5_04pm.png)